isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/process-construction-Maintenance.md

   - title: Can employers make their own private arrangements for their employees to be tested?
     content: |
       Companies should not approach laboratories/hospitals to set up a private arrangement for these tests.
-Companies may create accounts to register for swabs by emailing swab@edb.gov.sg and schedule for workers to be swabbed via <https://swab.hpb.gov.sg/ext/login.aspx>{:target="_blank"}.
+Companies may create accounts to register for swabs by emailing <swab@edb.gov.sg>{:target="_blank"} and schedule for workers to be swabbed via <https://swab.hpb.gov.sg/ext/login.aspx>{:target="_blank"}.

   - title: What is the situation around foreign workers dormitories?
 When can my workers leave the dormitory for work?
     content: |